-Our Board has established a retirement threshold for directors, which is at the end of the annual meeting following his or her 73rd birthday.
+Our Board has established a retirement threshold for directors, which is at the end of the annual meeting following their 73rd birthday.
 The Board, however, has discretion on extending a director's retirement age, if it considers that such an extension is in the best interests of the Company.